 When you ask them their testimony they will say they were saved when they prayed, or saved by their prayer.
 Yet another may say when he believed (mind only not heart) AND prayed.
 But Believing and praying is not the plan of salvation.
 That is faith and works!
 But, the Bible says, a person is only saved by complete FAITH, without works!
 (Eph.
 2:8,9).

 After having my eyes opened to that fact, I went through my husband's big box of tracts to see what each one had to say about how to get saved.
 About 99.5% of them said something to this affect: "If you've never received Jesus Christ as your Saviour, bow your head this minute and ask Jesus to save you."
 I couldn't believe it.
 Could so many "Christians" really be so deceived?
+Why would they think that ASKING God for salvation is how you get saved, when the BIBLE tells us it's through FAITH in the blood (TRUSTING in the blood) that we RECEIVE salvation?
+Why did they leave out FAITH and the BLOOD?

 I used to think that almost everyone who was saved had doubts occasionally.
 But now I can see the reason why so many are full of doubt.
 It's because there are so many who think that salvation is by ASKING or BY BEGGING, and for that reason they have doubts.
 It's because they are lost!
 Those who are thinking they are saved by THAT method, AREN'T. And, that is why they doubt.